-Language majors study abroad to assure a certain level of fluency and first hand experience living in the target culture.
-Most students go abroad for one semester; however, majors may opt to study for two semesters abroad to assure greater proficiency in the language.
+Language majors study abroad to assure a certain level of fluency and firsthand experience living in the target culture.
+Most students go abroad for one semester; however majors may opt to study for two semesters abroad to attain greater proficiency in the language.
 Only in exceptional cases of unavoidable family obligations may a student be permitted to fulfill this requirement with 6 university credits taken abroad in the summer.

-Students seeking certification to teach languages must satisfy all requirements of the Commonwealth of Pennsylvania (contact the Education Department).
+Students seeking certification to teach languages must satisfy all requirements of the Commonwealth of Pennsylvania.
 Students are tested in the methodology of teaching languages and in oral proficiency.
-Spanish majors also take the ACTFL Oral Proficiency test in their senior year.
+Spanish majors also take the ACTFL Oral Proficiency Interview via Computer (OPIc) as an external assessment with the goal of Advance Low proficiency before graduation.

-LAN 310 Introduction to Linguistics 3 Analysis and structure of language with emphasis on phonetics, morphology and syntax.
+LAN 310 Introduction to Linguistics

+Analysis and structure of language with emphasis on phonetics, morphology and syntax.
 Special attention given to the Indo-European languages which led to the formation of modern European languages.
 Offered every fall.

-LAN 350 The Teaching of Modern Languages and English for Speakers of Other Languages 3 An introduction to the prominent theories and applied research in the field of second language acquisition that have informed the language teaching profession in recent years.
-The course offers guidance and practice in the practical matters of teaching language courses at the K-12 level: proficiency-based instruction, lesson planning, textbook evaluation, testing, individual learning styles, materials design and use of new technologies in instruction.
+LAN 350 The Teaching of Modern Languages 3 The course offers guidance and practice in the practical matters of teaching language courses at the K-12 level: proficiency-based instruction, lesson planning, textbook evaluation, assessment, individual learning styles, materials design and the use of new technologies in instruction.
+Course should be taken senior year before student teaching.

-LAN 495 Internship 2-12
+LAN 495 Internship